-The Air Quality Progress Report 2013 indicates that at the automatic monitoring site neither the annual mean or hourly mean objectives were exceeded.
+The Air Quality Progress Reports 2013 indicates that at the automatic monitoring site neither the annual mean or hourly mean objectives were exceeded.
 However, exceedences were recorded at 6 of the 18 non-automatic sites, 2 of which were outside the AQMA.
 Measured Nitrogen Dioxide concentrations in 2012 generally decreased from 2011.
 The Borough Council also monitors PM10 concentrations which have remained fairly constant with no discernible reduction.
 PM10 concentrations in 2012 were below the objective annual mean and exceeded the daily mean on 7 days where 35 days would be permitted by the objective.
 The Updating and Screening Assessment for Waverley Borough Council, 2015 noted that measured concentrations at the Farnham Automatic Monitoring Site indicate a slight increase at the Farnham site.
 The results of diffusion tube monitoring within Waverley Borough indicate that the UK objective for annual mean nitrogen dioxide continues to be exceeded in the Farnham AQMA.
+The council produces annual air quality reports for the Waverley borough.
+In August 2017 the council withdrew its 2016 report due to concerns over its accuracy.